nicuzs/epsFS/README.md

 ``sudo passwd <uname>``

-the user wil also have a ``/home/<username>/media`` directory this will act like the global /media directory
+each user should consider /epsfs/home as their homedir; update that in /etc/passwd when creatin' a new user

 use ``awk`` to get the available sys users and uids ``awk -F":" '{ print $1 ";" $3 }' /etc/passwd``

-*if your system ever crashes, unmount the mountpoint using:
+* if your system ever crashes, unmount the mountpoint using:
     ``fusermount -u <mount_dir>``

-*i linked the bash_history file to /dev/null just to make user's history more secure
-    ``ln /dev/null .bash_history -sf``
+* i linked the bash_history file to /dev/null just to make user's history more secure ``ln /dev/null .bash_history -sf``

+* This is a naive way used to figure out which users are connected via ssh (The best way would be to make that custom ssh server work and filter all the requests ...)

-netstat -atpn|grep ssh
+``netstat -atpn|grep ssh``

+REMEMBER: the fs uses this utility so the user mounting the file_system must have the ability to run sudo commands whithout being required to enter a password  (use ``sudo visudo`` to make the user a demi-god-root user :) )